tacheshun/tacheshun/README.md

 😄  I'm an experienced software developer building high quality and high traffic web applications and APIs since 2011.

-🌱  I've been working both for small and big companies in a wide range of projects in verticals such as e-commerce, ride-sharing, supply-chain management and application tracking  systems for HR.
+🌱  I've been working both for small and big companies in a wide range of projects in verticals such as e-commerce, ride-sharing, supply-chain management and application tracking  systems.

-⚡  My interests are in the area of distributed systems, cloud-native architectures and Go programming language, so keep that in mind if you want to get in touch.
+⚡  My interests are in the area of distributed systems, cloud-native apps and Go programming language, so keep that in mind if you want to get in touch.

 📫  Reach me at: marius.costache.b@gmail.com